Nicolai Howalt

-Nicolai Howalt is a Danish visual artist and contemporary photographer born in 1970.
+Nicolai Howalt (born 1970) is a Danish visual artist and contemporary photographer.

 Biography

 Nicolai Howalt was born in Copenhagen and graduated from Denmark's Photographic Art School Fatamorgana in 1992.
-Nicolai Howalt's work has documentary references, operating at the intersection of conceptual photography and installation.
+Howalt's work has documentary references, operating at the intersection of conceptual photography and installation.

-Nicolai Howalt has had solo exhibitions at Esbjerg Kunstmuseum; Bruce Silverstein Gallery, New York; Martin Asbæk Gallery, Copenhagen and Center for Fotografi, Stockholm among others.
+Howalt has had solo exhibitions at Esbjerg Kunstmuseum; Bruce Silverstein Gallery, New York; Martin Asbæk Gallery, Copenhagen and Center for Fotografi, Stockholm among others.
 He has also exhibited at Statens Museum for Kunst, ARoS and Skagens Museum in Denmark, and in Korea, China, US, Germany, Lithuania, Poland, France, Finland, England, Hungary and Turkey.